Ganesha drinking milk miracle: Similar incidents

-The “miracle” occurred again on 20–21 August 2006 in almost exactly the same fashion, although initial reports seem to indicate that it occurred only with statues of Ganesh, Shiva, and Durga.
-The first reported occurrence was on the evening of the 20th in the city of Bareilly in Uttar Pradesh, from where it quickly spread throughout India, but this time was not believed by many.
-However, the incident was again attributed to capillary action by scientists.
-The phenomenon had appeared only days after reports of sea water turning sweet that led to mass hysteria in Mumbai.

 In 1995, the phenomenon also occurred in Trinidad and Tobago; milk was accepted by both murtis and religious pictures.
 The phenomenon occurred in Hindu temples as well as at the homes of Hindus in Trinidad and Tobago.
 The Trinidad Express newspaper reported on 22 September 2010 that murtis of Ganesh "drank" or accepted milk at the Om Shanti Mandir, Cunjal Road, Princes Town, Trinidad and Tobago on 21 September 2010 on the occasion of the holy period of Ganesh Utsav.

+The “miracle” occurred again on 20–21 August 2006 in almost exactly the same fashion, although initial reports seem to indicate that it occurred only with statues of Ganesh, Shiva, and Durga.
+The first reported occurrence was on the evening of the 20th in the city of Bareilly in Uttar Pradesh, from where it quickly spread throughout India, but this time was not believed by as many.
+However, the incident was again attributed to capillary action by scientists.
+Astrophysicist Yash Pal told the Indian Express that the phenomenon could be characterised as "mass religious hysteria" facilitated by scientific ignorance.
+The phenomenon had appeared only days after reports of sea water turning sweet that bordered on mass hysteria in Mumbai.